Dear Dan Mullen,

 But my opinion doesn’t matter, the same way that everybody else’s opinion doesn’t matter except for those of Kent Fuchs and Florida’s AD (whether that’s Scott Stricklin or a potential replacement).
 The good news for you is that somehow, your career at Florida is still alive, albeit barely.
 The bad news for you is that in order to keep it that way, you now have zero margin for any future missteps- and now you have to win games at a clip you’ve never won before.

 There’s no more room for, “Well, Tyler Badie had already rushed for 200 yards in four games this year!” or “Jordan Travis lathered his body in grease!” type excuses.
 No room for blaming a 31 year old interim DC for a defense giving up 675 yards to Missouri or FSU.
-No room for any more deflections, lack of accountability, or your signature twattery at press conference.
+No room for any more deflections, lack of accountability, or your signature twattery at press conferences.
 No room for any more losses.

 The only acceptable results moving forward are the Florida Gators looking like the dynamic team that you, Dan, told us you wanted to have competing for championships.
 And that means more winning than ever before.